 Ms. Jackson-Stanley, a 1971 graduate of Cambridge High School, earned a Bachelor’s of Social Work from Salisbury State College (now Salisbury University) and a Master’s of Social Work from Howard University.
-She is a Licensed Certified Social Worker-Clinical concentration (LCSW-C).

 Ms. Jackson-Stanley is an active member of Waugh Chapel United Methodist Church, where she serves as Sunday School Superintendent, Sunday school teacher, President of the Gospel choir, member of the Celebration choir, Communion Steward, and Missions Committee.

-Robert S. Grace (2016-2021)
+Robert S. Grace (2016-2026)

-Brenda W. Shorter (2016-2020)
+Brenda W. Shorter (2016-2025)

 Mrs. Shorter's education includes a Bachelor of Science degree in English from Elizabeth City State University in Elizabeth City, N.C. and credits towards Master’s degree work in English Literature from Washington College in Chestertown, and the University of Delaware.
 She resides in Chestertown with her husband, Bruce, and young adults, Tyra and Landon.